ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/troubleshooting.md

 ## General
 ### I'm unable to use many Pro features.
 If you are unable to use many of Pro features such as front-end editing, Low Search, Low Variables, Cookies management, or other features, then there is most likely an issue with your license.
 Ensure that your purchased Pro license is attached to a site and double check that your license key in your Site Settings correctly matches the site license key for which your Pro product is attached.
-For more information on purchasing a license and installing your key read through the [installation docs](pro/installation.md#purchasing-an-expressionengine-pro-license).
+For more information on purchasing a license and installing your key, read through the [installation docs](pro/installation.md#purchasing-an-expressionengine-pro-license).

 ### I do not see included products installed.
 If you do not see and wish to use products that are included with ExpressionEngine Pro such as Low Search and Low Variables, then they may not be installed.
 Please follow the [installation process for included products](pro/installation.md#installation-of-included-products) and ensure that products are installed correctly.